meilisearch/documentation/resources/cookbooks/running_production.md

 ## A quick introduction

-Hopefully, you already know that [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is a powerful and fast search engine built in [Rust](https://www.rust-lang.org) as an Open Source tool.
-It was designed to provide users with a very useful and customizable search experience including features like typo-tolerance, filtering and synonyms out of the box, for any kind of project.
-Running a Meilisearch for testing purposes is incredibly easy, as [many alternatives](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html) are available: Docker, brew, aptitude, binaries, a simple curl or even the source code.
-If you are new to MeiliSearch, we suggest that you make a tour arround our [Documentation](https://docs.meilisearch.com/)
+Hopefully, you already know that [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is a powerful and fast open-source search engine built in [Rust](https://www.rust-lang.org).
+It was designed to provide users with a very useful and customizable search experience including out-of-the-box features such as typo-tolerance, filtering, and synonyms for any kind of project.
+Running a Meilisearch instance for testing purposes is incredibly easy and can be done in [many ways](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html): using Docker, brew, aptitude, binaries, a simple curl, or even the source code.
+If you are new to MeiliSearch, we suggest that you take a tour around the documentation.

 Running MeiliSearch on your own machine for your weekend project is fun, let's agree on that.
-But we are here to **take you to the next step**.
-You probably want to go live, and deploy a project in production, take it to the real word.
-What are the steps and details you need to **deploy MeiliSearch in production** and be sure that it is **safe and ready to use**?
+However, you may want to go live and deploy a project in production, to take it to the next level.
+What steps and details would you need to **deploy MeiliSearch in production** and ensure it is **safe and ready to use**?

 ## Content of this article